 We congregate in groups of like-minded people who are useful to us.
 The member who can repair cars.
 The member who can fix computers.
 The member who can keep pace with our drinking habits.
 Our choices are utilitarian based: if someone is useful to the group he or she is welcomed into the group; if someone is not, he or she is either accepted until an excuse can be found to expel the person or until the unwelcome member tires of being the butt of the group’s jokes.

 Each cult has its own standard model of correct behaviour and ‘correct ways to think’ that its members must abide.
-Cults give adherents excuse for their behaviour, agency to lord over others and validation of their self worth.
+Cults give their adherents excuse for their behaviour, agency to lord over other cults, and they validate their adherents’ self worth.

 The standard cult